look-another-one/type-broker/README.md

 > ⚠️ **Disclaimer: STRICTLY FOR EDUCATIONAL AND LEARNING PURPOSES.**
 > This project was created solely for learning about Optical Character Recognition (OCR), computer vision, and GUI automation with Python.
 It is not intended to be used to cheat or disrupt competitive environments.
 Use responsibly.

+This Work on my Machine
+You have to change xyz in main.py so it work on your machine

 ## Requirements

 To run this project, you will need the following system and Python dependencies installed.